juji-io/docs/docs/chatbot-design-tips-advanced.md

 ## **Power User Stuff**

-Check out more [chatbot best practices](../quality-chatbot-design-tips) or venture into **[Juji IDE](../juji-ide)**, our interactive development environment, and customize your Juji chatbot to another level of awesome after setting up the key elements in [Juji Studio](../juji-studio).
+Check out more [chatbot best practices](../quality-chatbot-design-tips) or venture into **[Juji IDE](../juji-ide)**, our interactive development environment, and customize your Juji chatbot to another level of awesomeness after setting up the key elements in [Juji Studio](../juji-studio).